Fahad98723/bike-shop-server-site/README.md

 * ### `Server Works`

-I use mongodb for saving all data and there is every type of data where we stored userdata, bookingdata, bikesdata etc . after login we send you email and name into data base where we stored them as users . if admin want to add bikes then we stored them in database as bikes . user purchase and order items stored in the site as orders
+I use mongodb for saving all data and there is every type of data where we stored userdata, bookingdata, bikesdata etc . after login we send you email and name into data base where we stored them as users . if admin want to add bikes then we stored them in database as bikes . user purchase and order items stored in the site as orders. and we hosted the server data on heroku

 * ### `Features`